Battling It Out: Vaping Vs Smoking – Breaking Down The Key Differences

 - Produces a strong odor that lingers in clothes and hair

-In conclusion, the decision to vape or smoke ultimately comes down to personal choice.
+The decision to vape or smoke ultimately comes down to personal choice.
 While both have harmful effects on the body, vaping is much safer than smoking and can be a useful tool to quit smoking traditional cigarettes.
 However, it’s important to remember that e-juice still contains nicotine and other harmful substances, and its long-term effects are still unknown.
 If you’re considering making the switch, it’s important to do your research and consult with your healthcare provider to determine the best approach for you.

 Obviously, the best and healthiest decision is to become a non-smoker/non-vaper and reduce your risk of dying from something horrible like lung cancer or emphizema.